Mahirtayeb1/Dengue-Report-Analysis-Dashboard-using-Excel/README.md

 # 📌 Action Plan (Recommendations):

 ##1.
-Targeted Awareness Campaigns
+Targeted Awareness Campaigns:
         Launch localized Dengue awareness programs in underdeveloped areas such as Jatrabari and Demra, focusing on early symptom recognition, hygiene practices, and the importance of timely check-ups.

 ##2.
-Mobile Health Clinics in Vulnerable Areas
+Mobile Health Clinics in Vulnerable Areas:
         Deploy mobile check-up units or community screening camps in tinshed and informal housing zones to improve access to medical testing and encourage early diagnosis.

 ##3.
-Focused Interventions for High-Risk Demographics
+Focused Interventions for High-Risk Demographics:
         Initiate health education and prevention programs targeted at females and adults aged 30–50, the most affected demographic group according to the data.

 ##4.
-Community Health Ambassadors
+Community Health Ambassadors:
         Train residents in buildings or formal housing — who already show higher check-up rates — to act as peer educators and outreach volunteers for nearby informal settlements.

 ##5.
-Public-Private Collaboration for Resource Distribution
+Public-Private Collaboration for Resource Distribution:
         Work with local governments, health departments, and NGOs to provide mosquito nets, repellents, and organize environmental cleanup drives in high-risk neighborhoods.

 ##6.
-Digital Health Communication
+Digital Health Communication:
         Use SMS campaigns, WhatsApp groups, and social media to disseminate real-time Dengue alerts, health tips, and testing center locations, ensuring wide outreach in urban areas.